DXHeroes/knowledge-base-content/practices/vision.md

 **TL;DR**

-Vision represents the highest ambitions of the company, team, or product.
+Vision (also known as vision statement) represents the highest ambitions of the company, team, or product.
+It helps to make and manage the right decisions based on a shared vision.

-Vision (also known as vision statement) may refer to a company, team, or product vision.

 ## What Is Vision?